-Is investing in an LMS the best option for your organization?
+Is investing in an LMS the best option for your organisation?
 Can you really recoup the cost and achieve your training objectives?
 In this article, I’ll explore the top LMS use cases and the benefits a new Learning Management System brings to each.

 Is An LMS Worth The Investment?
 9 Top LMS Use Cases To Consider

-Many organizations are reluctant to make the switch from traditional to online training because they aren’t sure if it will deliver maximum ROI.
+Many organisations are reluctant to make the switch from traditional to online training because they aren’t sure if it will deliver maximum ROI.
 Finding an LMS that allows them to develop, deliver, and monitor their L&D initiatives requires a significant amount of research and resources.
 However, there are more applications for Learning Management Systems that you may not have even considered.
-Applications that can help you make a better business case for stakeholders and emphasize the benefits that a new system can provide.
+Applications that can help you make a better business case for stakeholders and emphasise the benefits that a new system can provide.
 Here are 9 top LMS use cases that you may want to consider when deciding whether an LMS is worth the investment.

 The world of Academia often uses LMS solutions to implement blended learning strategies.
 Students attend live ILT sessions, followed by online self-studies such as participating in virtual simulations or branching scenarios that show them how the subject matter ties into real-world applications.
 An LMS also gives online learners the power to brush up on skills and expand their knowledge on their own time instead of waiting until the next classroom session to bridge gaps.

 A Learning Management System allows you to deploy training to external sales channels and other partners who represent your brand.
 Thereby, improving their satisfaction and increasing your organisation’s profits.
 For example, you can provide product knowledge online training resources so that your sales team knows the features and benefits.
 Then your sales employees pass this information along to consumers so that they can make a better-informed buying decision.